sach0499/mastermind/README.md

 ## Credits

-Credits to [Zosia Korcz](https://zofiakorcz.pl/about.html) for creating a clone of mastermind and inspiring me to remake it.
+Credits to [Zosia Korcz](https://zofiakorcz.pl/about.html) for creating a clone of mastermind (her tutorial is also great) and [Tapan Awasthi](https://www.linkedin.com/in/tapan-awasthi02/) for letting me know about it.
+Thanks Zosia and Tapan.
+You guys are great.
-Her tutorial about the game is also great.